 The goal of AVIOR is achieved through a three-pronged approach:

-(1) Bilingual resources: rather than creating new materials, we searched for, translated and adapted existing bilingual materials of high quality offered in both the host or school language and the mother tongue of migrant children;
+(1) Bilingual resources: we searched for, translated and adapted existing bilingual materials of high quality offered in both the school language and the mother tongue of migrant children;

 (2) Teacher competence: teachers, parents and teacher trainers shared best practices on multilingual and mother tongue education through study visits to schools and teacher training institutes in European countries;